DenisTognolo/RPC-Portioning-Line/README.md

   <img src="docs/images/Portioning_Line_both_view.png">
 </p>

+For all datails, see the report.pdf file inside the docs folder.

 ### Download this packadge
 You can simply download this packadge using the following command, typing it inside your bash.